makerdao/community/governance/parameter-docs/liquidation-ratio.md

 ## Changes

-There is currently no system for automatically adjusting the Liquidation Ratio parameter for a specific vault type.
+There is currently no process or system in place for automatically adjusting the Liquidation Ratio parameter for a specific vault type.
 An executive vote is required to modify the Liquidation Ratio parameter for a particular vault type.
 Changes to Liquidation Ratio parameters are subject to the GSM Pause Delay.

 **Why increase a Liquidation Ratio Parameter?**